psychopy/workshops/source/translators/workOnTranslations.rst

   - here, ``first`` is a python name
   - that part should not be translated

 ..
 PB - I really just copied this from the original explanation by Jeremy Gray.
 I don't really understand it, and may have copied it incorrectly.
 Needs checking.
+..
+PB - I really just copied this from the original explanation by Jeremy Gray.
+I don't really understand it, and may have copied it incorrectly.
+Needs checking.

 Translation note 3: When you are unsure